Workplace Resources for Employers and Businesses

 Post-accident drug testing should be done within 32 hours of the accident.
 If the testing cannot be done within the time limits, the employer should cease attempts to conduct post-accident tests.
 The employer should maintain on file that explains why the post-accident test was not performed.

-- Receive a 5% premium credit on their workers’ compensation insurance policy.
+- A 5% premium credit on their workers’ compensation insurance policy.

 An established program capable of providing expert assessment of employee personal concerns; confidential and timely identification services with regard to employee drug or alcohol abuse; referrals of employees for appropriate diagnosis, treatment and assistance; and follow-up services for employees who participate in the program or require monitoring after returning to work.
 An EAP may also provide treatment services.